noudas/Zabilo_Tests/exercise-1-prestashop-editable-message/README.md

 - **Focus on PrestaShop best practices** for configuration management
 - **Consider security** with proper escaping in templates
 - **Test multilingual functionality** thoroughly

+## Which Version to Choose?

+### Choose **Simple Version** if:
+- You're learning PrestaShop module development
+- You need a quick solution
+- You want minimal complexity
+- You're building a basic module

+### Choose **Complete Version** if:
+- You're building for production
+- You need multilingual support
+- You want professional standards
+- You're creating a commercial module
+- You need full security measures

 ---